Is Chinese a hard language to learn?

 What is so special about Chinese that learning is notoriously hard and tricky?

-Are there any truths behind this myth, misconception, mental block, or a long-standing and well-known fact?
+Are there any truths behind this myth, misconception, mental block, or long-standing and well-known fact?
 How tough or easy may it be?

 Let’s explore everything about it.